 If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - Check other areas of your air conditioner through which air flows to make sure air is not restricted.
 Make sure your air filters are clean and all the registers and vents are free of debris.

-- Oklahoma City has most experienced HVAC technicians at Gordon's Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
+- Oklahoma City has most experienced HVAC technicians at Gordon's Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be addressed by AC experts.